 Weekly school services

-Each term there are Whole School Eucharists and other special services which mark important days in the School and Church calendar; these are led by the Chaplain and Sacristans.
-Throughout the year, we have visiting speakers and events such as our 2018 Lent Week, which aim to be creative, inspiring and inclusive to those of all faiths and none, within the context of the Christian tradition.
+Each term there are whole school Eucharists and other special services which mark important days in the School and church calendar; these are led by the Chaplain and Sacristans.
+Throughout the year, we have visiting speakers and events such as Lent Week, which aims to be creative, inspiring and inclusive to those of all faiths and none, within the context of the Christian tradition.

 Tea Concerts and other musical events take place regularly in the Chapel; it is a welcoming and atmospheric space in which to perform.

-Sacristans are girls in the Upper Sixth with responsibility for making Chapel a welcoming place, and the services engaging for all.
-They aim to be listeners and encouragers of younger girls in the school.
+Sacristans are students in Upper Sixth with responsibility for making Chapel a welcoming place, and the services engaging for all.
+They aim to be listeners and encouragers of younger students in the School.

-Confirmation classes take place during the Lent term for any girl or member of staff who wishes to be baptised or confirmed at the start of the Trinity term.
+Confirmation classes take place during Lent term for any student or member of staff who wishes to be baptised or confirmed at the start of Trinity term.

-Composed of students in Year 9 – Upper Sixth, the Chapel Choir leads the school in weekly services, termly Eucharists and special occasions such as Nine Lessons and Carols at Christmas and the Confirmation service.
-The choir also performs in school concerts, the Oxford Music Festival and has taken part in tours abroad and featured on CD recordings, available from the Music Department.
+Composed of students in Year 9–Upper Sixth, Chapel Choir leads the School in weekly services, termly Eucharists and special occasions such as the service of Nine Lessons and Carols at Christmas and the confirmation service.
+The choir also performs in school concerts, the Oxford Music Festival and has taken part in tours abroad.

-The Reverend Elizabeth Birch works alongside the Senior Leadership team in enabling the pastoral care of the whole school community.
+Reverend Dr Karen Hyde works alongside the Senior Leadership Team in enabling the pastoral care of the whole school community.